pagkly/Zed/Investopedia/Accounting/Accounting Equation.md

 ## The Double-Entry System

-The accounting equation forms the foundation of double-entry accounting and is a concise representation of a concept that expands into the complex, [expanded](https://www.investopedia.com/terms/e/expanded-accounting-equation.asp), and multi-item display of a balance sheet.
-The balance sheet is based on the double-entry accounting system where the total assets of a company are equal to the total liabilities and shareholder equity.
+The accounting equation forms the foundation of double-entry accounting and is a concise representation of a concept that expands into the complex, [expanded](https://www.investopedia.com/terms/e/expanded-accounting-equation.asp), and multi-item display of a [[Balance Sheet]].
+The [[Balance Sheet]] is based on the double-entry accounting system where the total assets of a company are equal to the total liabilities and shareholder equity.

 Essentially, the representation equates all uses of capital (assets) to all sources of capital, where debt capital leads to liabilities and equity capital leads to shareholders' equity.